joypciu/unified-odds-system/README.md

 ```

 Each match includes:
-- Sport and teams
+- Sport and teams (with normalized names)
 - Date/time information
-- Odds from all available bookmakers
+- Odds from all available bookmakers (bet365, fanduel, 1xbet, betlink)
-- Live scores (for live matches)
+- Live scores and game status (for live matches)
+- Match IDs and fixture identifiers
+- League/competition information

+### API Response Format

+All API endpoints return data in the same unified JSON structure, making integration seamless for applications and services.

 ## Troubleshooting